XianwuXue-NOAA/rtc-tools/doc/examples/optimization/goal_programming.rst

   :pyobject: MinimizeQpumpGoal
   :lineno-match:

 We add a third goal minimizing the changes in``Q_pump``, and give it the least priority.
 This goal smooths out the operation of the pump so that it changes state as few times as possible.
-To get an idea of what the pump would have done without this goal, see Mixed Integer: :ref:`mixed-integer-results`.
+To get an idea of what the pump would have done without this goal, see :ref:`Mixed Integer: Results <mixed-integer-results>`.
 The order of this goal must be 2, so that it penalizes both positive and negative derivatives.
 Order of 2 is the default, but we include it here explicitly for the sake of clarity.